What can I do to get brighter skin without wearing makeup?

 What can I do to lessen discoloration to get brighter skin?

 Regardless of the cause, the solution is pretty much the same.
 There are four main focuses for getting the skin to appear more even-toned, and ultimately make it look brighter.

 1. Exfoliate regularly.
 (But not daily!)

 The best way to dissolve and break apart discolored cells is to use an exfoliating acid serum several times a week.
-Recommended product: Pro Results Power Serum.
-I recommend other ones depending on your skin type, so take my Skin Type Quiz to see which exfoliating acid serum is best for you.
+Take my Skin Type Quiz to see which exfoliating acid serum is best for you.

 Then, a physical exfoliator such as a facial scrub like Mint Buffing Beads or a sonic cleansing brush used a few times a week can lift off those cells to make sure they are actually removed.
 You can also apply a product containing retinol, as this too will help stimulate cell turnover to get discoloration to appear lighter.
 With exfoliation, however, be sure to follow the instructions for usage because you don’t want to overdo it and cause irritation.
 Read the beginner’s guide to exfoliation as well as the beginner’s guide to using retinol or prescription retinoids.

 You might also consider seeing an esthetician or dermatologist about getting a series of chemical peels or laser treatments, which can remove pigment quickly for most people.